 Renova’s waste-to-energy plant at Sävenäs in Gothenburg is one of the world's most advanced facilities for the incineration of waste for the production of heating and electricity.
 Around 300 trucks deliver waste to the plant on a daily basis.
-The waste is burned in three furnaces and the thermal energy generated is then transformed into electricity and district heating.
+The waste is burned in four furnaces and the thermal energy generated is then transformed into electricity and district heating.

 From every tonne of waste combusted today, we recover 3.3 MWh of energy in the form of electricity and district heating.
 60 percent of our electricity production is labelled as biofuel-based origin.
 Every year, the waste-to-energy plant provides 30 percent of district heating in the region's network and 5 percent of the electricity needs of Gothenburg's population!